CraigeryTheKid/magenta/src/pages/posts/post-14.md

 ## So what happened?
 Nvidia really doesn't make it easy to change settings for basic overclocks<br>
-AMD cards will for sure be in the future.<br>
 A day was spent daisy-chaining searching until it came to an answer.

 Prints system info if you need to troubleshoot